bpftrace/bpftrace/tests/README.md

 hasn't been required.
 If test programs need arguments, a more sophisticated approach will be necessary.

+## Runtime variables

+Runtime variables are placeholders that the runtime test engine will fill out before running the test.
+These exist b/c the values of the variables are generally not known until test time.
+The following runtime variables are available for the `RUN` directive:

+* `{{BEFORE_PID}}`: Process ID of the process in `BEFORE` directive

 ### Test programs

 You can add test programs for your runtime tests by placing a `.c` file corresponding to your test program in `tests/testprogs`.